Program Of Study And Requirements

 Part II: Qualifying Paper

-When the student has completed all or nearly all of the courses and seminars included in his/her Statement of Program s/he should undertake a research Qualifying Paper (QP) as the second part of the doctoral examination.
+When the student has successfully completed the comprehensive examination, they must complete the research Qualifying Paper (QP) as the second part of the doctoral examination.
 The student and the advisor must select a topic for the QP which will relate to the doctoral dissertation topic of the student.
 The QP may be a substantive literature review essay or an alternative extended essay that relates in an appropriate way to the dissertation topic.
 The QP must be a minimum of 30 pages (double-spaced).
 The QP must be completed within four months of being assigned.
 The QP will be evaluated by the advisor and two other members of the Higher Education Program faculty.
 For more information, contact your faculty advisor.
+The QP is due three months after the comprehensive exam date.
+Students must have the QP completed in order to enroll in the Seminar in Research in Higher Education, ELHE 9502, offered each fall.

 Part III: Ph.D.
 Candidacy